 This is Laurel Sanderson, an American domestic goddess living in Paris.
 She first came here for a three day vacation– except that was seventeen years ago, and she never went home.

-The chef and owner of our new little discovery, Laurel opened Treize a Baker’s Dozen in January of last year, conjuring up recipes and memories from her native South Carolina mixed with local French ingredients.
+The chef and owner of our new little discovery, Laurel opened Treize a Baker’s Dozen three years ago, conjuring up recipes and memories from her native South Carolina mixed with local French ingredients.
 This is her second foodie venture in Paris, having already co-founded another sweet spot in the city, the Sugarplum Cake Shop.

 But this place is all Laurel.
 I imagine its exactly what her kitchen looked like back in South Carolina.
 Recipe books stacked on every available shelf, bowls full of fresh eggs waiting to be cracked into a cake mix, flowers she brought in from the market, still in their wrapping and left on the counter before scurrying over to check on her pies in the oven…